MarcBrillault/arduino/howtos/resistor.md

 The stripes are then read from left to right.

+The orientation only matters for reading the resistor's value.
+In a circuit, the resistor's orientation does not matter.

 ## Stripes

 A resistor has 4 to 6 stripes, which are :